datacommonsorg/docsite/api/sheets/get_variable.md

 ### Required Arguments

-* `dcids`: A list of [Place](https://datacommons.org/browser/Place) nodes, identified by their [DCIDs](/glossary.html#dcid).
+* `dcids`: A list of [Place](/glossary.html#place) nodes, identified by their [DCIDs](/glossary.html#dcid).

-* `variable` - The [statistical variable](/glossary.html#variable) whose measurements you want to query.
+* `variable`: The [statistical variable](/glossary.html#variable) whose measurements you want to query.

 ### Optional Arguments

-`date` - The date or dates of interest.
+`date`: The date or dates of interest.
 If this argument is not specified, the API returns the latest variable observation.
 You can specify this argument as a single value, row, or column.
 All dates must be in ISO 8601 format (such as 2017, “2017”, “2017-12”) or as a Google sheets [date value](https://support.google.com/docs/answer/3092969?hl=en).

 ## Returns